Oneflow-Inc/oneflow-documentation/en/docs/parallelism/03_consistent_tensor.md

 ## Create Global Tensor

-To interactively experience global tensor on a two-GPU machine, you can launch python separately in two consoles in the following way.
+To interactively experience global tensor on a two-GPU device, you can launch python separately in two consoles in the following way.

 !!!
 Note
     **Click** the Terminal 0 or Terminal 1 label to check the commands/code